Securing the Web

 Google is a positive force that is working towards a more secure web.
 The company’s actions are helping users browse websites and complete online payments safely.
 Google started this journey in January 2017 when Google Chrome started to indicate connection security with an “i” icon in the address bar.
 If a website did not have a Secure Socket Layer (SSL) certificate configured, pages that collected passwords or credit cards were to be listed as “not secure” in the address bar, while all other pages would have a discreet “not secure” message that would only appear when the “i” icon was clicked.
 This discreet message has gone largely unnoticed by general website users; however, Google is ramping up their efforts to encourage web security.

 The Technology is Ready

 The next part of Google’s plan is in motion: increasingly explicit messaging for these “unsecure” sites.
 In mid-2017, Google proactively contacted website owners indicating that Google Chrome, a web browser, would show security warnings after October 2017.
 Websites are affected by this security notice if they are using the default method of data communication: Hypertext Transfer Protocol (HTTP).

 What Does it All Mean?

-The default way of accessing any website is by using HTTP.
-HTTP is the foundation of data communication for the web.
-However, the World Wide Web has evolved since its humble beginning in 1989.
+The default way of accessing any website is by using HTTP, the foundation of data communication for the web.
+However, the World Wide Web has evolved since its humble beginnings in 1989.
 A few years after the inception of the online world as we now it, it was discovered that the default protocol, HTTP, did not encrypt the communication between a web browser and a website.
 This means that information entered into the site by a user (i.e. name, email address, credit card information, etc.) could potentially be stolen by hackers.
 With the secure protocol, HTTPS (the “S” stands for secure!), information entered into the site (say through an online form) is encrypted and safe.